Parsifal-M/backstage-opa-plugins/.changeset/breezy-ducks-return.md

 '@parsifal-m/plugin-opa-backend': patch
 ---

-Updates deprecated URL Reader to new URL Reader Service
+Removes all dependencies on the backend common deprecated Backstage package.
+And updates them to the new packages.